maierfelix/nvk/README.md

  - node.js >= v10.9.0

 ## Installation:
+You only have to do these steps, if you want to generate the bindings yourself

 ### Windows:
 Make sure you have either Visual Studio >= 15 installed or use
 ````